-This Sunday marks the beginning of Daylight Savings time.
-Don’t forget to “spring” your clocks forward an hour, and prepare to lose an hour of snuggling time with your furkids!
+Last Sunday marked the beginning of Daylight Saving time.
+That’s when most of the country would “spring” our clocks forward an hour, and lose an hour of snuggling time with our furkids!

 For many of us, this one-hour time change takes weeks to adjust to.
 We’re hungry when we shouldn’t be, we can’t seem to wake up in the mornings, too wired to sleep at night… This got us wondering –